JeremyDForsythe/PersonalWebsite/content/about/index.en.md

 </p>

 * <span style="text-decoration:underline"> Optimizing Remote Sensing Light Use Efficiency Models:</span>
-  * Satellite-born spectral vegetation indices allow us to continually quantify properties of the land below across space and time, including the photosynthetic capacity of plant life.
+  * Satellite-born spectral vegetation indices allow us to continually quantify properties of the land below across space and time, including the photosynthetic capacity of plant life, by measuring the reflectance of key wavelengths of light.
   * Using a simple model, GPP = APAR & &epsilon; (Gross Primary Productivity = Amount of absorbed sunlight * light use efficiency), we can estimate carbon sequestration anywhere and everywhere across the globe.
-  * I am developing novel adapatations of this methodolgy specifically optimized for ecosystems in the Southeastern United States,  like Southern pine forests.
+  * I am developing novel adaptations of this methodology specifically optimized to measure the potential carbon sink of ecosystems in the Southeastern United States, like Southern pine forests.

 <p align="center" style="margin-top:1.25cm;">
 <img src="Ameriflux.png", width =275>